 No Free WiFi for you

-Before you run off to Kcho to update you FB status I have to advise you not to.
+Before you run off to Kcho to update your FB status, I have to advise you not to.
 The abundance of young Cuban intellectuals all sharing this connection makes it slow.
 Very slow.
-You as a tourist are more than able to buy a scratch card and use the paid connection.
+You as a tourist are more than able to buy a scratch card and use the paid link.
 Don’t take away the bandwidth for people that cannot afford to buy it!
-But if you crave an interesting excursion here’s Kcho studios (located on the corner of 7A and 120.
+But if you want an enjoyable excursion here’s Kcho studios (located on the corner of 7A and 120.

 Update April 16: Kcho now works together with Google… They opened the first Google centre in Cuba.
 15 Chromebooks offer free internet!
 And it is broadband!
 On a critical note, the WiFi is free as in money but not free as in ‘do whatever you want.’
 KHCO is a personal friend of Fidel and is monitoring content…